lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## RecipientInfo Conventions {#sec-using-recipientInfo}

-When the ML-KEM algorithm is employed for a recipient, the RecipientInfo alternative for that recipient MUST be OtherRecipientInfo using the KEMRecipientInfo structure as defined in {{RFC9629}}.
+When Composite ML-KEM is employed for a recipient, the RecipientInfo alternative for that recipient MUST be OtherRecipientInfo using the KEMRecipientInfo structure as defined in {{RFC9629}}.

 The fields of the KEMRecipientInfo MUST have the following values: